Did you know? You can find trends and changes in spot market rates using Outbound Tender Rejection Rates

 OTRI = 4 / 100 = .04 or 4.00%

-Carriers: OTRI gives carriers a view on on spot market activity.
-When spot market rates increase, you will see an increase in OTRI (blue markets) as carriers decline contracted loads in search of higher paying freight, when the spot market declines, you will see a decline in OTRI (white markets) as carriers settle back and accept their contracted lanes.
+Carriers: OTRI gives carriers a view of spot market activity.
+When spot market rates increase, you will see an increase in OTRI (blue markets) as carriers decline contracted loads in search of higher paying freight on the spot market.
+When the spot market declines, you will see a decline in OTRI (white markets) as carriers settle back and accept their contracted freight.

 Shippers: Fluctuations in spot rates can alter shippers’ ability to find capacity to cover their loads.
-Current trends in OTRI can help shippers make decisions such as extending or retracting tender lead times to ensure capacity for their loads.
+Current trends in OTRI can help shippers make decisions such as extending or shortening tender lead times to better ensure capacity for their loads.

-Better understand the carrier’s reaction to current market conditions using outbound rejections.
-The higher the OTRI percentage the less carrier availability to move the freight at the contracted rate in the market.
-Carriers reject loads for one of two reasons:1) lack of available capacity; or 2) too low of a rate.
+Better understand carriers’ reactions to current market conditions using outbound rejections.
+The higher the OTRI percentage, the less carrier availability to move freight at the contracted rate in the market.
+Carriers reject loads for one of two reasons: 1) lack of available capacity; or 2) the rate is too low.
 Fast movements up or down in a market indicate potential spot market activity as well as freight volume surges and network imbalances.

-OTRI data helps users be proactive by predicting which direction spot market rates are moving through upward and downward trends in a market.
+OTRI data helps users be proactive by predicting the direction spot market rates are moving through upward and downward trends in a market.

-1) Click U.S. Map to view the outbound tender rejection rate index at a high level to see which markets have elevated tender rejection rates.
+1) Click U.S. Map to view the OTRI at a high level to see which markets have elevated tender rejection rates.

-- Markets that are shaded a darker blue indicate a higher percentage of contracted loads being rejected in a market.
+- Markets that are shaded a darker blue indicate a higher percentage of contracted loads being rejected.

-- Markets that are shaded a light blue or white indicate a lower percentage of contracted loads being rejected in a market.
+- Markets that are shaded a light blue or white indicate a lower percentage of contracted loads being rejected.

-2) Click Chart to view the historical trends and changes in the outbound tender rejection rate index.
+2) Click Chart to view the historical trends and changes in the OTRI.